 The next section gives an overview of the event, providing an overall narrative and drawing out specific critical moments and themes.
 We developed the themes here as we wrote up our field notes, inserted photographs, and exchanged, compared and discussed interpretations.
-Early in this process we decided that the twin themes of nostalgia and postalgia, as prospective and retrospective temporalities were interwoven in the constitution of the ideology or spirit that sought to capture the imaginary of the present, were central to understanding this community.
-This is not a purely backward looking vision, or a purely future-orientated revolutionary break with the past.
-Rather, what we found is a more spiral temporality, in which engagement with a particular version of the past holds the key to a better future, with its true potential only becoming possible through ICT and other new technologies, which promise authenticity, belonging, the realisation of human potential, and social and environmental justice, without the constrictions imposed by tradition and the past.
+Early in this process we decided that the twin themes of nostalgia and postalgia, as prospective and retrospective temporalities, were interwoven in the constitution of the ideology that sought to capture the imaginary of the present.
+This is not a purely conservative, backward looking vision, or a purely progressive, future-orientated evolution, or revolutionary break with the past.
+Rather, what we found is a more spiral temporality, in which engagement with a particular version of the past holds the key to a better future, with its true potential only becoming possible through ICT and other new technologies, which promise traditional authenticity, belonging, the realisation of human potential, and social and environmental justice, without the constrictions imposed by tradition and the past.

 Doing ‘Do’

-Our real empirical engagement with the Do Lectures started a month before the lectures, when some material ‘stuff’ arrived in an A5 envelope with a real stamp (i.e. not a business frank) the address faintly printed.
+Our material empirical engagement with the Do Lectures started a month before the lectures, when some ‘stuff’ arrived in an A5 envelope with a real stamp (i.e. not a business frank), the address faintly printed.
 The ‘Do lecture’ logo and address - ‘The Chicken Shed’ - were properly printed on the bottom of the envelope, slightly to the left, so that the addressee print quality appeared rather ‘quaint’.
-The overall effect was one of a slightly amateurish, fanzine aesthetic from the 1980s.
+The overall effect was of a slightly amateurish, fanzine aesthetic from the 1980s.
 Inside, the letter from the ‘Chief of Stuff’ was very informal, opening with a ‘Hi there’, signed off with a ‘Can’t wait’.
-It was decorated by simple cartoons of a bicycle and a hot-air balloon, images of old technologies of travel, relatively environmentally friendly and connected to nature and the elements: technologies that conjure up simplicity, humility, and enthusiastic amateurishness.
-This theme was carried over into the ‘Attendee’s Guide’, which included ‘Travel Information’ pages featuring images such as a boat, double-decker bus, hot-air balloon, bicycle, propeller biplane, and tractor - all rendered in an amateur, slightly childish style.
+It was decorated by simple cartoons of a bicycle and a hot-air balloon, images of old technologies of travel, environmentally friendly and connected to nature and the elements: technologies that conjure up simplicity, humility, and enthusiastic amateurishness.
+This theme was carried over into the ‘Attendee’s Guide’, which included ‘Travel Information’ pages featuring images of a boat, double-decker bus, bicycle, propeller biplane, and tractor - all rendered in an amateur, slightly childish style.
 The overall effect was strikingly similar to imagery used by activist organizations involved in campaigning on environmental and transport issues (Land 2009).

 Against this lo-tech imagery, epitomized by the potato-stamp appearance of the main ‘Do’ logo on the front, the final page of the attendee guide contained the following: